St. John's Institution: Student

 The composition of the students is always of various races and religions, and English is the common spoken language used throughout the establishment of the school.

 SJI is an all-boys school, with the exception of sixth form students where it is co-educational.
 Female students (better known as Eagirls) are only admitted to lower sixth form and upper sixth form in addition to male students.
 This is the norm for boys' secondary schools in Malaysia.

 This school also has the advantages and differences of being one of the schools in Malaysia that accepts the admission of visually impaired students.
 It has become part of their curriculum, students with visual disabilities should attend regular class sessions like other students.
 The school has a Resource Room for visually impaired students where it is attended by trained teaching staff and also a club that contains a large number of students who volunteer their time to help visually impaired friends/students.

-Co-curricular

-Sports

-St. John's has several activities and sports clubs that are open to all students, including rugby, archery, soccer, hockey, badminton, sepak takraw, gymnastics, fencing, and others.

-St. John's has 5 sports houses where the names of the five sports houses in St. John's was taken from the previous Brother Director;